bellroy/chrome-split-browser/README.md

 ## What is this?

 This repository contains a Chrome Extension that allows you to see and modify the Split experiment variants that are running on the current website.
-This is useful for developers wanted to verify the content of split tests.
+This is useful for developers wanting to verify the effect of split tests.

 Credit to the inimitable [@everlaat](https://github.com/everlaat) for building the first version of this extension.